liujjw/risk-markets/overview.md

     p = min((factor * c) + profitShareConstant, maxProfitShareRate)

 When the ratio dips below 1, we need higher profit sharing rates to keep yields for suppliers profitable.
 When the ratio rises above 1, we can lower profit sharing rates.

+## Proportional ownership
+Each of the protocol long and short pools for a particular asset are implemented as a single large Aave position.
+For example, all long Eth deposits are pooled together into one Aave deposit into Eth, i.e. the protocol owns all aTokens.
+Every user that makes a deposit owns a fraction of the total deposit pool with interest equal to the fraction of the total principal without interest their deposit was.
+When withdrawing, the amount requested to be withdrawn is

+    amount = (x / totalPrincipal) * poolBalance

+where we can solve for `x`.

 ## Yield calculations
 An APY is important for lenders to compare yields across protocols.
 For borrowers, the cover rate, profit sharing rate, and the interest rate are sufficient for making decisions.
 There is only one asset to start with, ETH, to keep things simple.
 Possible USDC support for example would be allowing lending and borrowing but long/short would not make sense; for DAI, arbitrage.
 With stablecoin supply pools, users would be able to make loans directly into stablecoins without having to incur the cost of swapping.
 In a multi-asset system with other volatile assets (not stablecoins), losses and gains would be split appropriately by dollar value supplied in long and short categories.
 ETH is available for lending/borrowing and long/short.
 The current APY for ETH lenders is calculated as follows